jameysharp/corrode/src/Language/Rust/Corrode/C.md

         mempty = Aggregate IntMap.empty
     ```

-- When combining two intializers, the one on the right overrides/shadows
+- When combining two initializers, the one on the right overrides/shadows
   definitions made by the one on the left.

     ```haskell